 What you see of a tree above the ground is just the tip of the iceberg.
 Beneath every tree is a large and complicated root system.
 These root systems can grow toward the foundation of your home and cause damage.
 The problem is easily fixed with some shovels and saws, so if you suspect that roots are growing into your foundation, it’s best to take action as soon as possible to prevent foundation damage.

 The soil next to your foundation can damage your foundation in two main ways.
-First, as the seasons pass, it swells and shrinks depending on moisture content.
+First, it swells and shrinks depending on moisture content as the season’s pass.
 Over time, this may lead to settling and cracks.
 Second, the moisture in the soil can directly damage your foundation or seep into cracks in the foundation and help mold grow.

 What can you do?

 The best way to prevent foundation damage from your yard is to maintain it.
-Watch for grading issues, take care of tree problems, and ensure that water drains from your roof line away from the foundation.
-If you’re worried that you may need a foundation repair, KC Waterproofing is ready to help.
-Give us a call – we’ll be happy to help.
+Watch for grading issues, take care of tree problems, and ensure that water drains from your roofline away from the foundation.
+If you’re worried that you may need a foundation repair, KC Waterproofing and Foundation Repair is ready to help.
+Give us a call we’ll be happy to help.